JorgeEncinas/LaunchX-FrontEnd-WK1-Requirements/README.md

 I would love to receive feedback on the requirements!

-Also wrote a Buyer Persona, Target Audience, some Wireframe screens, and a UI, which I tried to just make a quick design with one screen to just show off the colors and whatnot.
+Also wrote a Buyer Persona, Target Audience, some Wireframe screens, and a UI, for which I just made a quick design with one screen, just to show off the colors and whatnot.
 Again, not much time!

 #Link to the other weeks of the FrontEnd Mission